Introduction

 "Did you know that the fans of SyFy are still arguing about whether Gilligan's Island is science fiction or fantasy?
 It plays as one of the shows on classic Thursdays."

 He considered as the boat motored away from the shore.
 "The Professor was always building stuff, like a TV with coconuts.
-But Mary Ann and Ginger, I think it's fantasy."
+But Mary Ann and Ginger, I think it's fantasy," he said with a wistful smile.

 The boat took about forty-five minutes to reach Tabwewa Village, the administrative center and location of the Rabi Council.
 We arrived and were greeted.
 Then we were given rooms to rest up in from our trip.